Accounting and the late 2000s financial crisis: Fair Value as a Messenger

 On the other hand, proponents for fair value accounting believe that fair value was not the cause of the crisis.
 Instead, they suggest fair value only communicated the effects of poor decisions, such as subprime loans.
 Proponents also believe that fair value accounting provides investors with critical transparency of companies.
 There are empirical foundations that prove fair value accounting to be the better indicator of value when compared to historical cost.
 The lack of transparency by using historical cost accounting may make matter worse.
 It is possible the market reacts more extremely if the fair-value or current market prices are not disclosed.
 There is no empirical evidence that using historical cost accounting will calm the investors.

 As with any standard setting body, the FASB was faced with tradeoffs when it made the decision to implement this new standard.
 Since this is an imperfect world with information problems, it is difficult to know what the absolute best option is.
 This is why it is important that the FASB, along with all other participants in the financial environment, become knowledgeable in their fields, and assess how their decisions and performance may affect others.
 This stands true for auditors and their role in the financial markets and crisis.

+Proponents argue that fair value accounting provides a clear measurement of the underlying value of assets.
+They state that the subprime crisis was not caused by accounting, but by bad operating of firms, investors and sometimes by fraud.
+It is unfair to blame the fair value accounting that is merely a reflection of the actual problem.

+“Fair value accounting…is a fundamental mechanism to provide investors with important transparency….
+The roots of today’s crisis have many causes, but fair value accounting is not one of them.”